 THE PLAINS, VIRGINIA

-The last Sunday of winter and time to celebrate with a ride.
+It’s the last Sunday of winter and time to celebrate with a ride.
 This one was a Potomac Pedaler’s CC ride which is too slow for me.
-While there was also a A/BB ride on the list, I’m not feeling like the BB rider I can be and if only A riders showed up I’d be dropped quickly.
+While there was also an A/BB ride on the list, I’m not feeling like the BB rider I can be and if only A riders showed up I’d be dropped quickly.

 My goals were simple and they evolved as I rode.